Skip to main content

 SWAMI YOGANANDA

-• Visited Almora in 1897.
-Swamiji brought him to Almora (and the Dewaldhar estate) hoping the dry, cold climate would cure his physical ailments.
-Though his health did not improve, he spent time in tapasya in Swamiji's company.
+Visited Almora in 1897.
+Swamiji brought him to Almora hoping the dry, cold climate would cure his physical ailments.
+Though his health did not improve much, he spent some time in Swamiji's company at the Dewaldhar Estate.

 SWAMI NIRANJANANDA